The Mons Huygens Myth

 Fig 2 - Height profile from sea to summit of Mount Everest (Google Earth Pro)

 Fig 2 shows what the height profile looks like along the transect in Fig 1.
 What this picture says is that if you intend to Climb Everest, you should really begin your trek with salt water dripping off your toes from the extreme right of Fig 2.
 It's only a partial climb if you start from Kathmandu at an elevation of 1400m, or Lukla 2860m up.
-As for getting dropped off at Everest base camp and summitting from there, you're only scaling the bit that 'sticks up’ from the Tibetan plateau in that case.But it’s also pretty clear from Fig 2 that there’s very little change in elevation over most of the distance from sea to summit.
+As for getting dropped off at Everest base camp and summitting from there, you're only scaling the peak that juts up from the Tibetan plateau in that case.But it’s also pretty clear from Fig 2 that there’s very little change in elevation over most of the distance from sea to summit.
 So to make things easier, let’s just consider the base of the Everest mass to be where the terrain begins to rise significantly, which in Fig 2 looks to be at around the 200 km mark.
 Now let’s compare this business end of the height profile with 'the tallest mountain on the Moon’.

 Mount Everest vs Mons Huygens